 3. Green cities – expands the game with over 350 new assets and buildings combined, new services and Eco specialization.
 Shares the place with next one

-These are the official DLC that expand the game by adding content and new mechanics to the game and they are released by the developer.
-There are also some free expansions and smaller payed ones.
-There is also user created content: expansions released by developer which include work of talented individuals who play the game and contribute to the ever growing base of available content.
+These are the official DLC that expands the game by adding content and new mechanics to the game and they are released by the developer.
+There are also some free expansions and smaller paid ones.
+There is also user-created content: expansions released by a developer which include the work of talented individuals who play the game and contribute to the ever-growing base of available content.
 They usually add more assets to the game and can be very useful: Art Deco (by Matt Crux), High – Tech buildings (by Mauro Vos) and European Suburbia (by Samantha Woods).
-Whatever you buy, you won’t go wrong as later you will probably use a lot more assets than original game has.
+Whatever you buy, you won’t go wrong as later you will probably use a lot more assets than the original game has.

 A fair warning: this game is very processor and RAM heavy so make sure you have at least 8 Gb RAM before you start playing this game – 16 is recommended.
-Also, DO NOT buy or play this game if you have 32 bit operating system as the base game takes over 4.5 Gb RAM just to start a city.
-Fortunately, game is supported under Linux so if you cannot afford 64 bit OS(by now I’m surprised if anyone even has 32 bit OS) you can get one of the free Linux distro’s and have dual boot.
-I would also recommend a SSD for this game as loading times can get really long depending on number of mods and assets you have.
+Also, DO NOT buy or play this game if you have a 32-bit operating system as the base game takes over 4.5 Gb RAM just to start a city.
+Fortunately, the game is supported under Linux so if you cannot afford 64 bit OS(by now I’m surprised if anyone even has 32 bit OS) you can get one of the free Linux distro’s and have a dual boot.
+I would also recommend an SSD for this game as loading times can get really long depending on the number of mods and assets you have.
 Yet another reason to avoid mods in the beginning.

 IN THE END…

 It does matter.
-I hope these few guidelines helped you to chose the right combination for you and helped you avoid common beginner mistakes.
+I hope these few guidelines helped you to choose the right combination for you and helped you avoid common beginner mistakes.

 In future articles, I will guide you step by step on how to build and maintain cities.
-Also I will write about useful tips which can help you avoid common mistakes and what to do when you see an error displayed.
+Also, I will write about useful tips that can help you avoid common mistakes and what to do when you see an error displayed.

-Looking forward to see your work on many forums and videos.
+Looking forward to seeing your work on many forums and videos.